-The 2023 Peer Group
+The 2024 Peer Group

-For 2023, Mercer continued to use the peer group methodology the Committee adopted in 2022 to create greater comparability to the Company's business.
+For 2024, Mercer continued to use the peer group methodology the Committee has adopted to create greater comparability to the Company's business.
 The methodology includes the following factors: (i) similar size to ManpowerGroup in revenues, or market capitalization; (ii) companies in the service sector and with global footprints and comparable margin profiles; and (iii) companies where ManpowerGroup is identified as a peer company by the issuer or by proxy advisory firms.
-This peer group of 23 companies, which is the same as the peer group used in 2022, is designed to align with these priorities on a composite basis.
+This peer group of 21 companies is designed to align with these priorities on a composite basis.